 Welcome to the CATA Counseling, College, and Career CenterMission StatementOur mission is to assist students in the areas of personal, academic, and vocational exploration and growth.
 We are available to students and their parents by office visit, telephone call, or email.
 We encourage you to contact us with any questions or concerns you may have and we look forward to getting to know students and parents as the school year progresses.CounselorsMs.
 Ashley Lawson – Medical Sciences Academy, Transportation Systems Academy, and Department ChairMs.
 Ashley Cole - Dance Academy, Theatre Academy, Pre-Engineering Academy, and 504 CoordinatorMs.
-Sarah Goodwin - Information Systems Academy, Music Production and Recording Arts AcademyGuidance SecretaryCareer Development CoordinatorData ManagerFollow us on Twitter! @CATA_CounselingFollow us on Instagram! @cata.counselingThe guidance department has created informational posters that highlight academic programs at most of the colleges and universities in North Carolina that correspond with the academies at CATA.
+Sarah Goodwin - Information Systems Academy, Music Production and Recording Arts AcademyGuidance SecretaryCareer Development CoordinatorData ManagerFollow us on Twitter! @CATA_CounselingFollow us on Instagram! @cata.counselingPeer Tutor Interest Form - Complete this form if you're interested in being a peer tutor.The guidance department has created informational posters that highlight academic programs at most of the colleges and universities in North Carolina that correspond with the academies at CATA.
 Each academy has its own poster.
 There is also a separate poster that highlights the top schools in the country for academy-related programs.
 These posters can also be found inside the school, right outside of the Online Lab.
 Click the link above to view the online version of the posters.Our Career Development Coordinator created the CATA to Career posters, which highlight the various professions that correspond with the academies at CATA.
 Each academy has its own poster.
 Each poster lists related jobs and what kind of degree is required for that job.
 These posters can also be found inside the school, down the left main hallway at the front of the school.
 Click the link above to view the online version of the posters.Academy PathwaysThese documents outline the course sequence for each academy.
-They may vary by year so please choose your graduation year to ensure you have an accurate sequence.Class of 2023 (coming soon)Program of StudiesGuidance LibraryGuidance has a small library of books available for students to view.
+They may vary by year so please choose your graduation year to ensure you have an accurate sequence.Program of StudiesGuidance LibraryGuidance has a small library of books available for students to view.
 Some of them are four-year college focused, some are geared for students headed to community college, and some focus on occupations/careers.
 Please come by during lunch or before/after school to see them.

 School counselors recognize their primary obligation for confidentiality is to the student but balance that obligation with an understanding of the family or guardians’ legal and inherent rights to be the guiding voice in their children’s lives (ASCA Code of Ethics).